 The Inter-Andean dry forest is a relatively uncommon vegetation type in Ecuador.
 It receives much less precipitation than the western or eastern Andean slopes, and its best preserved examples are on steep slopes (less suitable for agriculture) at lower elevations of the Inter-andean valleys.

 We had read that the Bosque Protector was best visited on weekdays, since it became extremely crowded on weekends.
-Not because of the nature trails through dry forest vegetation, but because of camping possibilities and play areas.
+Not because of the nature trails through dry forest vegetation, but because of camping, picnic possibilities and play areas.
 We did not explore the entire Parque, but focused on the nature trail area.
 A large board displayed a map of the Parque and we chose of of the trails to explore.
 This was a self-guided trail, with plaques explaining features along the way.
 Unfortunately, the plaques did not focus on nature topics, but rather historical and archaeological aspects of the area.
 The trail led to a small lookout that provided a nice view of the terrain.
 Unfortunately, the Bosque Protector lies under the flight path of aircraft landing or taking off (depending on the wind direction) from the new Quito airport so it can be less quite than it might otherwise be.

 Although we enjoyed our visit to the Bosque and then proceeded northward, we ran into heavy traffic along the secondary highways.
 A combination of frustrating traffic and the realization that our Espeletia destination was too far in distance and time for the time we had allotted forced us to abandon this goal.
 We decided to cut our losses and look for another hotel closer to our route eastward through Papallacta Pass.
 We were able to make the arrangements via cell phone and internet contacts and found a hotel very close to the airport.
 This hotel had large grounds and we were even able to bird before dark and the next morning.